ajermakovics/crdts/README.md

 Serialization
 ===========

-All CRDT classes implement Java Serializable
+All CRDT classes implement Java Serializable but you should be able to use any other library.

 Requirements
 ============